Massaro House: Criticism of design

 Rejection of the house by critics as a Wright design extends beyond the architectural supervision and fees, and includes details of the Massaro House construction.

 Notably, William Allin Storrer, an adjunct professor of architecture and Wright historian, points to the desert masonry and skylight selection.
 Additionally, the quality of the roof fascia and a set of missing stairs descending from the cantilevered deck to the shore below that was included in the original design are highlighted as contentious details that should remove the house from consideration as a Wright design.

-Storrer pointed out that rocks used in the desert masonry project out from the concrete surface on the Massaro House.
-Wright's signature desert masonry embedded native rocks closely in concrete.
-In his designs, Storrer claimed, rocks are flush with the face of the concrete, rather than distinct from one-another and randomly applied to otherwise finished walls protruding at odd angles.
+Storrer argued that rocks set flush in Wright's signature desert masonry designs (as well as the native rocks used on Petra Island on the Chahroudi cottage that Wright designed and oversaw the construction of in lieu of building the proposed main home) project too far out from the concrete surface on the Massaro House, appearing to be distinct from one-another, randomly applied, and protruding at odd angles from otherwise finished walls.
 Evading the aesthetic consequence of design choices made, Massaro countered that 4 in of Styrofoam insulation had to be added in order to adhere to modern building codes, resulting in the stones projecting beyond the original dimensions.
 He claimed that it was a concession even Wright would have been forced to make.
-As rendered, that claim is untenable.

 Another signature of Wright's designs is the use of many windows, with the Heinz design for Massaro House including 26 skylights.
 The skylights chosen and installed in the home are domed, rather than the typically flat Wright designed panels.
 Massaro pointed out that flat panels are shown to leak, which Storrer conceded is a known issue with Wright designs but countered that solutions exist that would have allowed Massaro to stay true to "Wrightian" design principles.

 Homes designed by Wright often incorporate a unique design in the fascia or window frames.
 To stamp the custom design into the copper to be used for the fascia on the roof, Massaro created a special machine.
 Wright defenders insist that the design is stamped too lightly and shallowly to satisfy Wright's design standards.